SDG Connection Test

 A small, auditable diagnostic for proving or disproving whether a specific ISP is blocking or throttling the UDP traffic that Space Engineers, Torch, and Steam depend on.

-Latest: v1.0.0 — SHA256 published on the release page.
+SHA256 checksums for both files are published on the latest release page.

 How to run it